-Ouzel Expeditions was the first western company to offer trips to Kamchatka.
-We were invited over by the Russian government in charge of tourism of Kamchatka in 1991, to help establish remote fishing tourism.
+Ouzel Expeditions was the first western company to offer trips to Kamchatka, in 1991.
 The Kamchatka Peninsula may be one of the most remote places on earth.
 There are less than 300 miles of road, mostly unpaved.
 All travel is done by helicopter or ex-military transport vehicles.
 There are 26 active volcanoes, half the world’s population of Stellar Sea Eagles, and the largest poplulation of brown bears on earth.
 The capital Petropavlovsk-Kamchatsky, popularly known as Petro, is the largest city, with a population of 180,000.
 This city has an international airport, and will be where we start our trip.

 An exciting thing about fishing in Kamchatka is that we use MI-8 helicopters to fly in and out.
 These helicopters can fit 14 people, all the rafts and equipment, and literally a ton of food.
 They can land just about anywhere.
 This opens up the option to fish downstream as far as we choose each trip.
 If we hit great holes up high, and don’t travel very far, that’s fine.
 If we decide to put on the miles, looking for that certain fish, we can do that too!
 We fly into the river the first day we arrive in Kamchatka, and you can immediately drop a line in to fish!